zzicarus/FakeNewsNet/README.md

 ## Running Code

 Inorder to collect data set fast, code makes user of process parallelism and to synchronize twitter key limitations across mutiple python processes, a lightweight flask application is used as keys management server.
-Execute the following commands inside `code` folder,
+Execute the following commands inside `code` folder,To download user profiles, tweet objects need to be downloaded first in order to identify users involved in tweets.

     nohup python -m resource_server.app &> keys_server.out&